Overseas Citizenship of India: United Kingdom

-PIO and OCI documents merge
+Documents merged

 The predecessor to the OCI was the Persons of Indian Origin Card (PIO card).
-The PIO card was less effective than the OCI, and there was some criticism that holders of the more expensive PIO card were disadvantaged when the OCI scheme launched barely four years later, that there was confusion of the differences between the two, and administration of the two independent schemes caused complexity and confusion.
+The PIO card was less effective than the OCI, and there was some criticism that holders of the more expensive PIO card were disadvantaged when the OCI scheme was launched barely four years later, that there was confusion about the differences between the two, and administration of the two independent schemes caused complexity and confusion.

 Prime minister Narendra Modi announced on 28 September 2014 that PIO and OCI cards would be merged.
-Ultimately this was implemented as:
+Ultimately, this was implemented as: